systemslab/popper-paper/paper/paper.md

 "software product" being delivered.

-DevOps puts an emphasis on versioning every dependency of a software project, from infrastructure to any asset required to execute it, with the goal of executing pipelines by providing a list of these versioned artifacts to DevOps tools.
+DevOps puts an emphasis on versioning every dependency of a software project, from infrastructure to any runtime requirement, with the goal of executing pipelines by providing a list of these versioned artifacts to DevOps tools.
 In the DevOps world, this is referred to as having "infrastructure-as-code" and basically "anything-as-code" [@wiggins_twelvefactor_2011].
 In practice, this means typing commands